EU HEALTH FORUM 2026

 Coffee break

-SESSION 4: DIGITAL CHALLENGES AND MONITORING TREATMENT OUTCOMES
+SESSION 4: DIGITAL CHALLENGES AND THE ROLE OF MONITORING TREATMENT OUTCOMES

 KEYNOTE: